Wladimir Klitschko vs. David Haye: Aftermath

 With the victory, all major heavyweight titles – WBA, WBC, IBF, WBO and The Ring – were held by the Klitschko brothers: Vitali held the WBC title, while Wladimir held the rest, although observers believed that "the unequal distribution is by no means an indication of the balance of power within the family; it could just as well be the other way around".
 For the first time in history, all reigning heavyweight champions were brothers.
 Some also argued that with the victory, the Klitschkos essentially cleaned out the heavyweight division.
+According to SecondsOut, Klitschko and Haye earned $32 million each for the bout.

-Both Klitschko and Haye reportedly earned $32 million each for the bout.
 Haye revealed afterwards that he had a broken toe on his right foot, and claimed that it had hindered his game plan for the fight as he felt he was unable to jump out at Klitschko like he had previously in his career.
 Haye was subject to much derision and ridicule from within the boxing community and fans after citing his toe as part of the reason why he lost.
 Despite this Klitschko claims that Haye was unable to fight because he was just too good for him.

 On 6 October, Klitschko announced his next fight.
 It was originally to be on 10 December 2011 against the former cruiserweight champion, French Jean-Marc Mormeck.
 The fight would have had taken place at Esprit Arena, Düsseldorf.

 It was to be Wladimir's first title defense of the WBA (Super) belt he had won against Haye.

 However, on 5 December, the fight was cancelled because Wladimir checked into a hospital to have a kidney stone removed.
 After the removal operation he suffered from fever and inflammation.

 The fight was rescheduled for 3 March 2012.

 On 13 October, Haye announced his retirement from boxing.
 He stuck to his plans, as he before had said that he would not box after his 31st birthday.

 However, Vitali Klitschko was in negotiations for a possible bout with former WBA Heavyweight title holder Haye on March 3, 2012.

 Haye came out of retirement to fight Derek Chisora in a bout sanctioned by the Luxembourg Boxing Federation in London on 14 July 2012, Haye defeated Chisora by knockout in the 5th Round.

 Meanwhile, Klitschko, after beating Haye, went on to achieve another 8 successful defences of his titles until his defeat by Tyson Fury in November 2015.